ignite/modules/x/claim/spec/01_state.md

 ### `Mission`

-`Mission` represents a mission to be completed to claim a percentage of the airdrop.
+`Mission` represents a mission to be completed to claim a percentage of the airdrop supply.

 ```protobuf
 message Mission {